dhughes/tiy-java-crash-course/Crash Course.md

 Let's update our example above to use `else`:

-<iframe src='https://glot.io/snippets/egqcwhfa7a/embed' frameborder='0' scrolling='no' sandbox='allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts' width='600' height='400'></iframe>
+<iframe src='https://glot.io/snippets/egqcwhfa7a/embed' frameborder='0'  sandbox='allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts' width='600' height='400'></iframe>

 This can be read in english like, "If `x`, which is 10, is greater than `y`, which is 99, then output the text 'x is greater than y!'.
 Otherwise, output 'x is not greater than y!'."